pksunkara/reign/reign_router/README.md

 ### Path parameters

 The router supports path parameters.
-Once defined in the router, the endpoint handler can use any of these parameters as arguments.
-The `action` attribute intelligently forwards them correctly to the handler.
-Not all the defined parameters need to used as arguments for the handler which makes this much more flexible.
+Once defined in the router, the endpoint handler can request any of these parameters from the request.
 The kinds of path parameters supported are:

 * Required parameters
 * Optional parameters